finrocmirror/make_builder/readme.txt

    significantly faster on a local system).
    This has to be done again when relevant system libraries have changed.

+   The libdb.raw is the "raw external library database".
+   It can be edited by hand.
+Syntax is hopefully more or less self-explanatory.
+There is one line per external library.
+   (Each line replaces one respective Scons library check script)
+   Format:

+   <libname>: <compiler flags>

+   If the 'compiler flags' are 'N/A' this indicates that the library is not/never available.

+   Note: -D <define>  can be used to set any defines when the
+                      external library is used.

+   In the transformation to the libdb.txt:
+   '$MCAHOME$' is replaced with the MCA root directory.
+   -I<headers files> is replaced with -I<path to these headers>
+   -L<path to library> are automatically generated.

 6) Make Makefile: